- Cleburne Independent School District

 Wendell Dempsey

 Mr. Dempsey has owned the only auto machine shop in town for 51 years.
-He felt his experience and knowledge in business and finance were contributing qualities he could bring to the Board in his decision to run for the Board in 2008.
+He felt his experience and

-“The fact that we, as board members, come from all walks of life and careers, helps us come together to solve problems.
-We share a trust and respect for each other.” -
+knowledge in business and finance were contributing qualities he could bring to the Board, in first choosing to run for office in 2009.
+“The fact that we, as Board members, come from all walks of life and careers, helps us come together to solve problems.
+We share a trust and respect for each other.”

 Place 4